statsmaths/stat209/_notes/project-b-acs-dictionary.md

 - **leave_1200_1559**
 - **leave_1600_2359**

-Typical length of a commute, given as percentage of commuters:
+Typical length of a commute in minutes, given as percentage of commuters:

 - **ctime_00_05**
 - **ctime_05_09**